JaOstr/lfs/README.md

-# lfs
-Linux from Scratch - my take
+# Linux from Scratch - my take